Cleaning tips for pet-owners

 Removing pet hair

+To reduce the amount of hair that ends up on the floor or furniture in the first place, the animals that share your home should be brushed regularly.

-An easy, sure-fire way to "de-hair" clothes, favourite blankets and similar items is in the tumble dryer.
-If you don't have a lint roller to hand, a piece of sticky tape is useful to remove hairs from clothing and upholstery.
+An easy, sure-fire way to "de-hair" clothes, favorite blankets and similar items is in a clothes dryer.
+Or a piece of sticky tape can also be useful to remove hairs from clothing and upholstery.

 Cleaning hygienically